I’m sharing some exciting Holiday music and movement activities for children in this post.

 Scarf Activities can also be used in Stations or Centers.
 Print the cards and choose several for each station.
 Students lay out the cards and perform the movements.
 When the song ends, ask students to rotate to the next station.

-MOVEMENT WITH LISTENING ACTIVITIES
+HOLIDAY MOVEMENT WITH LISTENING ACTIVITIES

 Try pairing scarf activities with your listening activities.
 Save the worksheets for a different class time!